The prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3.

 - (Revelation 1:1) – “REVELATION (apokalupsis) of Jesus Christ, which God gave him to show to his servants WHAT THINGS MUST COME TO PASS (ha dei genesthai) soon.”

 - (Daniel 2:28) – “There is a God in heaven that REVEALS mysteries and made known to king Nebuchadnezzar WHAT THINGS MUST COME TO PASS (ha dei genesthai) in later days.”

-What for Daniel would not occur until “latter days” is changed to “soon” – That is, “soon” from the perspective of the first readers of the book.
+What for Daniel would not occur until “latter days,” in Revelation, becomes “soon”; that is, “soon” from the perspective of the first readers of the book.

-The book is also called “the prophecy,” again applying a singular noun to the entire document.
-It unveils what was previously veiled.
-It is also called “the prophecy of this book, also in the singular number – (Revelation 22:7).
+The book is called “the prophecy,” once again, applying a singular noun to the entire document.
+In the epilogue, it is also called “the prophecy of this book, and once more, in the singular number – (Revelation 22:7).

-The unveiling is necessary because the “season is near.”
+The unveiling of imminent events is necessary because the “season is near.”
 Imminence will be reiterated in the book’s concluding section.
-The phrase is another allusion to the book of Daniel, and it is used in the same way as in the first instance.
+The phrase is another allusion to Daniel, and it is used in the same way as in the first instance.
 Note the comparison:

 - (Revelation 1:3) – “Blessed is he that reads and they that hear the words of the prophecy and keep the things that are written in it, for the SEASON (kairos) IS AT HAND.”

 - (Daniel 12:4) – “Shut up the words and seal the book, even until the SEASON (kairos) OF THE END.”